-This is easy walk of 3 miles over moorland takes in two tors, an ancient cross and involves a little stream jumping.
+This is an easy walk of 3 miles over moorland takes in two tors, an ancient cross and involves a little stream jumping.

 Pork Hill car park and view point (SX 531751) is on the Tavistock to Princetown road and is a great place for walking on Dartmoor, especially if you have a group of mixed abilities.
 There is a reasonably flat grassy area by the car park to amble around or else this three mile walk if you’re feeling fitter.